AjisGitHub/OpenShift/Interview Q&A/ReadME.md

 _In service mesh_: Envoy proxy injected as a sidecar container in the same pod.

-## 2. What is difference between vm and container and Why did we need Containers when we already had VMs?
+## 2. What is difference between VM and container and Why did we need Containers when we already had VMs?
 A VM virtualizes hardware and runs a full OS per instance, while a container virtualizes only the OS user space and shares the host kernel.
 Containers are needed because they are lightweight, portable, faster to start, and more resource-efficient than VMs.
 This makes them ideal for microservices, DevOps pipelines, and cloud-native applications, whereas VMs are better when strong isolation or running different OS types is required.